 What is ECI?

 The Engineering Concepts Institute (ECI) is an intensive six (6) week summer program of study for high school graduates who have applied and been accepted into the College of Engineering at either Florida A&M University or The Florida State University.
+Please note: The ECI Program is undergoing changes in Summer 2019.
+Please contact us if you're interested in attending.

 What is the goal of ECI?